Your Shiba Inu’s puppy hood is by far, the most important time of your Shiba Inu’s life.

 Because the young puppy is more aware of what's going on around him / her, the puppy can also easily develop fearful behavior if not properly introduced to the new situations.

-Basically anything that frightens the puppy during this period will have a great impact throughout the dog’s life if not corrected before this period is over.
+Basically anything that frightens the puppy during this period will have a tremendous impact throughout the dog’s life if not corrected before this period is over.

-So if you notice that our puppy gets frightened by the sound of skateboards, you must train your puppy to develop a positive association with skateboards.
+So if you notice that our puppy gets frightened by the sound of skateboards, you must spend extra time training your puppy to develop a positive association with skateboards.

 This can be done with low doses of gradual, guided exposure as well as rewarding your puppy with tasty treats during the experience.

-During the fear impact period, it is important to monitor your puppy and not let the puppy accidentally get exposed to fearful situations without your presence.
+During the fear impact period, it's important to monitor your puppy and not let the puppy accidentally get exposed to fearful situations without your presence.

 For example, at the Veterinarian’s office, it might be a good idea to tell the vet tech not to clip your puppy’s nails - as any mistake that causes pain will make it much harder for you during nail clipping time.

-Furthermore, you should have already begin clipping or sanding your puppy’s nails for desensitization training.
+Plus, you should already be mastering grooming duties such as clipping or sanding your puppy’s nails for desensitization training.

 Shiba Inu Puppy Juvenile Period 14 weeks - 6 Months